voteliquid/blog/_posts/2017-12-06-net-neutrality-is-a-freedom-of-speech-issue-period.md

 But some critics misunderstand Net Neutrality, arguing that repealing these protections could lead to greater market competition.

-One example is Jeffrey A. Tucker, from the Foundation for Economic Education, who recently wrote a popular [article](https://fee.org/articles/goodbye-net-neutrality-hello-competition/) against Net Neutrality.
+One example is Jeffrey A. Tucker, from the Foundation for Economic Education, who recently wrote an [article](https://fee.org/articles/goodbye-net-neutrality-hello-competition/) against Net Neutrality.

 Here's an excerpt of his argument: